0xProject/0x-monorepo/packages/sol-meta/README.md

 #### Exposed Variables

-All variable are given getters and setters.

-Example:
+All contract variable are given getters and setters to allow the tester to manipulate state variables directly.
+The getter is named `variableNameGet`, takes no arguments and returns the current value.
+The setter is named `variableNameSet` and takes an instance of the variable type as argument.

+Currently no support for maps is implemented.

+Example generated getter and setter:

 ```solidity
     function totalSupplyGet()